Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: What is a PAS request and how do I use it?

-A: Preadmission screening (PAS) is the MassHealth authorization process for elective, acute inpatient hospital admissions, or rehabilitation services provided in an acute inpatient hospital, or chronic hospital stays for MassHealth members who require these services.
-MassHealth providers are required to obtain permission from MassHealth prior to the elective admission.
+A: PAS is the MassHealth authorization process for elective, acute inpatient hospital admissions, or rehabilitation services provided in an acute inpatient hospital, or chronic hospital stays for MassHealth members who require these services.
+MassHealth providers are required to obtain permission from MassHealth before the elective admission.

 The screenings determine if the admission is medically necessary and if the inpatient setting is appropriate.